EtherealEmil/UsualScrap/README.md

 </details>

 <details>
-<summary>Emergency Injector(45C)</summary>
+<summary>Emergency Injector(60C)</summary>

-Costs 45 credits, Weighs 1
+Costs 60 credits, Weighs 1

-The Emergency Injector instantly gives you a speed boost, jump boost, and a small amount of health.
+When used, the Emergency Injector gives you a speed boost, boosts your sprint meter capacity, refills your stamina, and gives you a jump boost.

-- Taking more than one emergency injector in a short time will cause the overdose effect which will deal damage to you for a short time.
+- The effect lasts for 1 minute.
+After 1 minute you will receive a severe slowness debuff and your stamina will be drained.
-- After the Injector turns red it is empty.
+- If another injector is used while you already have the effect you will quickly take damage and the effect will not stack or be reapplied.

 </details>

 <details>
-<summary>Displacement Controller(240C)</summary>
+<summary>Shift Controller(225C)</summary>

-Costs 240 credits, Weighs 4
+Costs 225 credits, Weighs 4

-The Displacement Controller is a portable teleporter that saves your coordinates and can then teleport you back there as long as it has battery.
+The Shift Controller is a portable teleporter that saves your coordinates and can then teleport you back there as long as it has battery.

-- The Displacement Controller's saved coordinates are set when used the first time, the second use will teleport you back at the cost of some of its battery.
+- The Shift Controller's saved coordinates are set when used the first time, the second use will teleport you back at the cost of some of its battery.
-- The Displacement Controller consumes battery slowly when your coordinates have been set but haven't been returned to yet.
+- The Shift Controller consumes battery slowly after your coordinates have been set.
-- Your saved coordinates are wiped when the controller is recharged.
+- The saved coordinates are wiped when the controller is recharged.

-Displacement controller connectivity mechanic:
+Shift controller connectivity mechanic:
- - The Displacement Controller's connectivity is based on how far you are from the saved location, the farther you are the lower the connectivity.
+ - The Shift Controller's connectivity is based on how far you are from the saved location, the farther you are the lower the connectivity.
 With full connectivity the controller works as expected but when connectivity starts to lower the controller will begin to experience glitches.
 Glitches will wipe your saved location and prevent you from using the controller for a short time.

 </details>